ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ![HTTP default](pathlookup/pathlookup_http_default.png)

 When extending details, transport protocol and range of ports can be specified for a source and for a destination.
-When more destination ports are specified, IP Fabric will analyze all of them individually during the pathlookup.
+When more destination ports are specified, IP Fabric will analyze all of them individually during the path lookup.

 ![Source and destination ports](pathlookup/pathlookup_src_dst_port.png)